BioinfoMachineLearning/MULTICOM3/README.md

 # Citing this work

-**If you use the code or data in this package for tertiary or quaternary structure prediction, please cite:**
+**If you use this package for tertiary or quaternary structure prediction, please cite:**

 **Tertiary (monomer) structure prediction**